Study of the scalar and pseudoscalar meson mass spectrum above the QCD chiral phase transition, using an effective Lagrangian approach: Comparison with lattice simulation results

 These relations, combined with the first splitting, allow us to obtain an equation linking $k\bar{\sigma}_2$ with quantities measured on the lattice:

 \quad\\ The same thing can obviously be done for $k\bar{\sigma}_s$, which is given by:

-\quad\\ The extrapolated values of $k\bar{\sigma}_2$ and $k\bar{\sigma}_s$ are shown in Figures \ref{Extrapolated value of ks2} and \ref{Extrapolated value of kss} respectively: they are compatible with zero (within the errors) at (i.e., immediately above) $T_c$, but they are positive and incompatible with zero for most of the higher temperatures in the two figures ($T_{c}\leq T\lesssim1.3T_{c}$), thus signaling that the $U(1)_A$ symmetry is \emph{not} effectively restored above $T_{c}$.
-Moreover (and quite amazingly!), these two figures (and also the other ones that will be shown below) suggest that the anomalous coupling $k$ of the effective Lagrangian indeed \emph{increases} with the temperature in the range considered (even if it is eventually expected to be proportional to the instanton density \cite{tHooft:1986ooh,hooft_physics_1999,PW1984}, which vanishes asymptotically when $T\to\infty$ \cite{GPY1981}\dots).\\ Once we have inferred the values of $k\bar{\sigma}_2$ and $k\bar{\sigma}_s$, we can use the relations in \eqref{Splitting} to estimate the weight of the \emph{anomalous contribution} to the corresponding mass splitting\footnote{To clarify the definitions of \emph{anomalous} and \emph{non-anomalous contributions} to a quantity, we define the latter as the value of that quantity in the case $k=0$ and the former as the difference between the quantity and its non-anomalous contribution.}. \quad\\ We observe in Figure \ref{Anomalous contributions} that, while both anomalous contributions grow with the temperature, the one related to $\Delta_{\kappa K}$ remains relatively smaller than the one related to $\Delta_{\delta\pi}$.\\ The evaluation of these relative contributions is important because a common argument for/against the $U(1)_A$ effective restoration at the chiral transition is the zero/nonzero splitting of the masses of the mesons linked by $U(1)_A$ transformations [see Eq. \eqref{Degeneracies scheme}].
+\quad\\ The extrapolated values of $k\bar{\sigma}_2$ and $k\bar{\sigma}_s$ are shown in Figures \ref{Extrapolated value of ks2} and \ref{Extrapolated value of kss} respectively:\footnote{The error bars in all the figures reported in this paper have been determined by the propagation of the uncertainties of the screening mass values obtained from lattice QCD in Ref. \cite{Bazavov:2019www}.} they are compatible with zero (within the errors) at (i.e., immediately above) $T_c$, but they are positive and incompatible with zero for most of the higher temperatures in the two figures ($T_{c}\leq T\lesssim1.3T_{c}$), thus signaling that the $U(1)_A$ symmetry is \emph{not} effectively restored above $T_{c}$.
+Moreover (and quite amazingly!), these two figures (and also the other ones that will be shown below) suggest that the anomalous coupling $k$ of the effective Lagrangian indeed \emph{increases} with the temperature in the range considered (even if it is eventually expected to be proportional to the instanton density \cite{tHooft:1986ooh,hooft_physics_1999,PW1984}, which vanishes asymptotically when $T\to\infty$ \cite{GPY1981}\dots).\\ Once we have inferred the values of $k\bar{\sigma}_2$ and $k\bar{\sigma}_s$, we can use the relations in \eqref{Splitting} to estimate the weight of the \emph{anomalous contribution} to the corresponding mass splitting.\footnote{To clarify the definitions of \emph{anomalous} and \emph{non-anomalous contributions} to a quantity, we define the latter as the value of that quantity in the case $k=0$ and the former as the difference between the quantity and its non-anomalous contribution.} \quad\\ We observe in Figure \ref{Anomalous contributions} that, while both anomalous contributions grow with the temperature, the one related to $\Delta_{\kappa K}$ remains relatively smaller than the one related to $\Delta_{\delta\pi}$.\\ The evaluation of these relative contributions is important because a common argument for/against the $U(1)_A$ effective restoration at the chiral transition is the zero/nonzero splitting of the masses of the mesons linked by $U(1)_A$ transformations [see Eq. \eqref{Degeneracies scheme}].
 However, simulation results obtained with massive quarks also include a non-anomalous contribution to the splitting, which must be considered when studying the $U(1)_A$ effective restoration.